VIP Go platform specific

 GitHub allows any number of approvals against a Pull Request, so your team can also utilize this approvals workflow if desired.
 Please note, however, that GitHub will allow you to merge your PR to

-master once the PR has any approval from either the client or VIP team; please wait for approval from a VIP Reviewer before merging the PR to
+master once the PR has any approval from either the client or the WordPress VIP team.

 Summary of the flow #